snotskie/ttrpg/md/index.md

 **Aptitude Ease:** When you perform a Check related enough to your Aptitudes, you may round rolls of $3$ or $4$ up to $5$.

-**Aptitude Difficulty:** When another character Attacks you or Defends against your Delayed Attack, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.
+**Aptitude Difficulty:** When another character Attacks you, if the Check is related enough to your Aptitudes, its difficulty is one rank higher.

 <div>
   <p>